 EHR integration is one of the key IT infrastructure priorities in healthcare, and failures during this process can be devastating to the overall medical practice’s performance.
 For one thing, the absence of electronic medical records slows down the administrative performance of the healthcare provider.
 For another, it prevents doctors from getting holistic information on patients’ health conditions, past treatments, and diseases to prevent medication misuse and erroneous interventions.
 Implementation of robust electronic health/medical records can help to avoid this negative experience.
 But how to do it the smart way by fitting in the budget and achieving the desired result on time?

-In this article, we will guide you through the EHR system implementation journey and share some best practices that will help you ensure EHR/EMR software development and deployment success.
+In this article, we will guide you through the EHR system implementation process and share some best practices that will help you ensure EHR/EMR software development and deployment success.

-What is the Implementation of EHR All About?
+What is the Implementation of the EHR System All About?

-Like any technology adoption, implementing an EHR system is a complex, multi-step process that requires a lot of preparatory work like creating the project plan, analyzing current organizational structure and processes, setting project milestones, choosing the integration method, and so on.
+Like any technology adoption, the process of implementation of an EHR system is a complex, multistep process that requires a lot of preparatory work like creating the project plan, analyzing current organizational structure and processes, setting project milestones, choosing the integration method, and so on.
 As for EMR ROI, the research findings demonstrate that EMR software implementation and the adoption failure rate can reach up to 50% due to technical, organizational, or financial barriers along with ineffective strategy.
 The major EHR implementation challenges are displayed below.

 Previously, electronic medical records were used to help doctors access patient data.
 Modern EHR/EMR systems go way beyond that.
 They streamline doctor-patient interactions, improve patient care, and provide secure, reliable, and accessible patient medical records storage available for any healthcare provider, and ensures patient check-in automated process.
 Therefore, if done right, implementing EHR will be beneficial for both patients and doctors.